-The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset of liability, assuming that market participants act in their economic best interest.
-Tansmission
+The fair value of an asset or a liability is measured using the assumptions that market participants would use when pricing the asset or liability, assuming that market participants act in their economic best interest.

-A fair value the assurement of a non-financial asset takes into account a market participant's ability to generate economic benefit using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest use.
+A fair value measurement of a non-financial asset takes into account a market participant's ability to generate economic benefits by using the asset in its highest and best use or by selling it to another market participant that would use the asset in its highest and best use.